 - Defeated a motion for a temporary restraining order and obtained a favorable settlement in an action alleging that a medical device and pharmaceutical company stole trade secrets of a competitor and induced the breach of a non-compete agreement through the hiring of a competitor’s top executive.

-Mike was recognized as an Illinois Super Lawyer in 2020 by Super Lawyers Magazine.
+Mike was recognized as an Illinois Super Lawyer from 2005-2010 and 2012-2023 by Super Lawyers Magazine.
 He has also been recognized by Best Lawyers in America and Leading Lawyers in the area of labor and employment law.